Sending SMS messages through Textlocal

 Setting up Textlocal integration

 In order to start sending text messages through ChurchSuite, you need to first complete the Textlocal integration wizard.
-Navigate to the Administrator section, which is in the top right-hand corner of your screen, and select Integrations.
+Navigate to the Administrator area and into Integrations section.
+Click on Textlocal.

 Setting the "API Key" for your integration